 Lupus is a chronic inflammatory disease that occurs when your body's immune system attacks your own tissues and organs.
-Inflammation caused by lupus can affect many different body systems, including your joints, skin, kidneys, blood cells, heart and lungs.
+Inflammation caused by lupus can affect many different body systems — including your joints, skin, kidneys, blood cells, brain, heart and lungs.

 No two cases of lupus are exactly alike.
 Signs and symptoms may come on suddenly or develop slowly, may be mild or severe, and may be temporary or permanent.
 Most people with lupus have mild disease characterized by episodes — called flares — when signs and symptoms get worse for a while, then improve or even disappear completely for a time.

 The signs and symptoms of lupus that you experience will depend on which body systems are affected by the disease.
-But, in general, lupus signs and symptoms may include:
+The most common signs and symptoms include:

 When to see a doctor

 A typical sign of lupus is a red, butterfly-shaped rash over your cheeks and nose, often following exposure to sunlight. ...

 Lupus occurs when your immune system attacks healthy tissue in your body.
 It's likely that lupus results from a combination of your genetics and your environment.
 It appears that people with an inherited predisposition for lupus may develop the disease when they come into contact with something in the environment that can trigger lupus.
 The cause for lupus in most cases, however, is unknown.
 Some potential triggers include: